 Council's complaints process

-Use this page to find out about the Brisbane City Council complaint process.
-Council encourages all residents and business operators to talk to their neighbours before making a complaint.
+People are sometimes unaware that their activities are causing a nuisance.
+Brisbane City Council encourages all residents and business operators to talk to their neighbours about nuisance problems before making a complaint.

 Steps in the process

-- Council writes to all parties about the issue and provides copies of relevant fact sheets and supporting information to assist parties in documenting an environmental nuisance diary (Word - 118kb).
+- Council writes to all parties about the issue and provides copies of relevant fact sheets and supporting information to assist parties in documenting an environmental nuisance diary (Word - 88kb).

-- Council encourages all parties to discuss the problem and seek a possible solution.
+- The parties are encouraged to discuss the problem and seek a possible solution.

-- If the resident still takes no action, Council may issue a fine.
+- If the resident or business still takes no action, an infringement notice may be issued.

 - Council officers may issue on-the-spot fines after they investigate complaints.
 In the case of noise complaints, they may conduct noise monitoring from the complainant's premises.